Hes-Siemelink/instacli/instacli-spec/commands/connections/Set default credentials.md

-# Command: Set default account
+# Command: Set default credentials

-Sets the default account for the user's account list.
+Sets the default credentials for an endpoint.

 | Content type | Supported                |
 |--------------|--------------------------|